-- (1) Authorized: Unlimited common shares without par value. - (2) As at December 20, 2018, the Company has 27,927,094 common shares, 1,950,000 stock options and 11,126,160 warrants issued and outstanding.
+- (1) Authorized: Unlimited common shares without par value. - (2) As at June 28, 2019, the Company has 27,927,094 common shares and 1,950,000 stock options issued and outstanding.

 CRITICAL ACCOUNTING ESTIMATES

 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the period.
 Actual results could differ from these estimates.
 The Company's management reviews these estimates and underlying assumptions on an ongoing basis, based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Revisions to estimates are adjusted for prospectively in the period in which the estimates are revised.
 Significant areas requiring the use of management estimates include: